-(1) 1The tasks of the examination board responsible for the master degree programme as specified in APO will be performed by the programme committee convened on the basis of § 11 of the regulation for the Göttingen graduate school for neuroscience, biophysics and molecular biosciences (GGNB); this committee will be joined by one student member in matters relating to the tasks of the examination board as defined in the APO; this student representative will be elected by the students in the same degree programme and will remain in office for one year.
-Notwithstanding the statutory responsibility of the Dean of Studies and the Advisory Board for questions relating to teaching and learning, the programme committee is also responsible for all matters relating to the coordination of the master degree programme and the course planning; in general it will draw on support from the office of the degree programme in the fulfilment of its tasks.
+(1) The tasks of the examination board responsible for the Master's degree programme as specified in APO will be performed by the programme committee convened on the basis of the regulation for the Göttingen graduate school for neuroscience, biophysics and molecular biosciences (GGNB).
+This committee will be joined by one student member in matters relating to the tasks of the examination board as defined in the APO.
+This student representative will be elected by the students in the same degree programme and will remain in office for one year.
+Notwithstanding the statutory responsibility of the Dean of Studies and the Advisory Board for questions relating to the coordination of the master degree programme and course planning.
+In general, it will draw on support from the office of the degree programme in the fulfilment of its tasks.

-- (2) The ongoing operations may be transferred to the chairperson. - (3) The office of the degree programme deals with the tasks of the examination office.
-Within the framework of the specifications for the programme committee, it shall also be responsible for general organisation and coordination of the courses and degrees offered, for quality assurance, for equal opportunities measures, public relations and reporting within the degree programme.
+(2) The ongoing operations may be transferred to the chairperson.

+(3) The office of the degree programme deals with the tasks of the examination office.
+Within the framework of the specifications for the programme committee, it shall also be responsible for general organisation and coordination of the courses and degrees offered, for quality assurance, for equal opportunities measures, public relations, and reporting within the degree programme.